IDAES/idaes-pse/docs/configuration.rst

 read, Python's standard ``logging.config.dictConfig()`` is used to set the logger configuration.
 See Python's logging documentation for more information.

-IDAES has three main loggers defined in the standard configuration, although additional loggers can be added if desired.
+IDAES has four main loggers defined in the standard configuration, although additional loggers can be added if desired.
 The standard loggers are:

   1. idaes, this is the root logger of most IDAES logging, unless otherwise noted.

   2. idaes.init, this is the root of IDAES initialization loggers.

+  3. idaes.solve, this is the root of IDAES solver loggers and solver information.

-  3. idaes.model, this is the root of model loggers.
+  4. idaes.model, this is the root of model loggers.
 Model loggers are usually used models written using the IDAES framework, but not part of the ``idaes`` package.

 use_idaes_solvers
 ~~~~~~~~~~~~~~~~~